 Include Cane Sugar In Your Recipes

 Cane sugar is one crop that has not been slow in moving towards a genetic modification.
-In other words, while you will see some sugar companies choosing to apply for Non-GMO Project Verified seals for their cane sugar, in reality, anyone who works with sugar should know that (as of now anyway) all cane sugar is non-GMO.
+In other words, while you will see some sugar companies choosing to apply for Non-GMO Project Verified seals for their cane sugar, in reality, most who work with sugar should know that most cane sugar is non-GMO.
 However, according to the International Service for the Acquisition of Agri-biotech Applications (ISAAA), a non-profit with a genetic engineering focus, sugarcane is beginning to undergo the process to increase its sucrose yield.

 List of Major Cane Sugar Brands